parkverdict

 Golden Gate National Recreation Area

-A frozen lake below snow-covered trees and peak 100ESSENTIAL NPS Photo / Scott Arnaz
+A frozen lake below snow-covered trees and peak 100DOES IT ALL NPS Photo / Scott Arnaz

 National Park · CA